This World Vegan Day, let’s go the Vegan way

 According to BBC Future, if veganism was adopted by everyone by 2050, the world would have about eight million fewer deaths every year.
-Food-related emissions would drop by around 60% and repurposing former pastures into native habitats and forests would alleviate climate change and bring back lost biodiversity, including larger herbivores such as buffaloes, and predators such as wolves, all of which were previously pushed out or killed in order to keep cattle, and lastly veganism would lower the chances of coronary heart disease, diabetes, stroke and some cancers.
+Food-related emissions would drop by around 60% and repurposing former pastures into native habitats and forests would alleviate climate change and bring back lost biodiversity.
+This would include larger herbivores such as buffaloes, and predators such as wolves, all of which were previously pushed out or killed in order to keep cattle.
+Lastly, veganism would lower the chances of coronary heart disease, diabetes, stroke and some cancers.

-Sharing his view on World Vegan Day, our Managing Director Manish Tiwari said: “What started of as a movement is today a way of life – and a sustainable one that too.
-If we are looking to secure our future it is high time we break the cultural and geographical shackles we have grown up with and embrace veganism as a way that would only help us as a society to live for a future that is sustainable, compassionate and cruelty free.”
+Sharing his view on World Vegan Day, Here and Now 365‘s Managing Director Manish Tiwari said: “What started off as a movement is today a way of life – and a sustainable one at that too.
+If we are looking to secure our future, it is high time we break the cultural and geographical shackles we have grown up with and embrace veganism as a way that would only help us as a society to live for a future that is sustainable, compassionate and cruelty free.”

 Another inspiring move is by the German Environment minister Barbara Hendricks who has ruled that only vegetarian food is to be served at official functions.
 This comes as not surprise considering majority of the meat substitutes are from Germany.